code4romania/war-support-sprijin-de-urgenta-api/README.md

 - `DATABASE_URL` - the URL Django will use to connect to the database (should be changed if you're not running through Docker)
 - `SECRET_KEY` - the secret key Django will use to encrypt data (should be changed if you're not running through Docker)

+## Staging environment setup

+When deploying onto a machine, there is no need to clone the whole project.
+You only need a `.env` and the `docker-compose.staging.yaml` file.
+This uses a [watchtower](https://github.com/containrrr/watchtower) contianer to watch for a new version of the `staging` tag of the `code4romania/sprijin-de-urgenta-api` docker image and update the containers as necessary.

 ## Feedback

 * Request a new feature on GitHub.